wix-incubator/wix-rest-docs/wix-bookings/guides/About Wix Bookings.md

 - **Slot:** An available period of time in a schedule that can be booked by a customer.
 While this includes existing sessions that are available for booking, it can also represent a period of time that can be booked based on the availability of a resource (e.g., a barber with appointments of 30 minutes each that are open for booking every weekday between 8:00 - 17:00).
 These slots are calculated by the constraints of the schedule.

-- [**Calendar**:](https://support.wix.com/en/article/wix-bookings-about-the-wix-booking-calendar) Where you schedule appointments, classes, and courses.
+- [**Calendar**:](https://support.wix.com/en/article/wix-bookings-about-the-wix-booking-calendar) A collection of all schedules, appointments, classes, and courses.

 - [**Membership plans with Wix Pricing Plans**:](https://support.wix.com/en/article/wix-bookings-about-wix-bookings#selling-membership-plans-and-packages) A pre-paid bundle of services, or a membership including access to certain services.